 - Immediate Family Member such as Parents, Children or Spouse of the applicant

-If any of the above people come to collect the passport, they need to carry any of the following documents:
+If any of the above people come to collect the passport, they need to carry any of the following documents in original:

 Finland visa application status tracking

 You can track Finland’s visa status.
 Following are the steps :